VachaLab/gorder-manual/src/cgorder_basics.md

 $ gorder analyze.yaml
 ```

-During the analysis, we will see something like this (except colored):
+During the analysis, we will see something like this:

 ![Gorder calculates coarse-grained order parameters](martini.gif)